roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Knative Gateway.md

             curl -H  "Host: helloworld-go.default.example.com" https://8.131.XX.XX -k
             ```

-            Output example:
+            Expected output:

             ```
             Hello Knative!
             ```

-    -   Access the Service within a VPC
+    -   Access the application within a VPC

-        Use the connect string `service name.namespace name.svc.cluster.local` to access the Service.
-The helloworld-go Service in the default namespace is used as an example.
+        Use the connect string `application name.namespace name.svc.cluster.local` to access the application.
+The helloworld-go application that belongs to the default namespace is used as an example.

         ```
         http://helloworld-go.default.svc.cluster.local